-Top 15 Alternatives to Waldo for Android and iOS Testing
+Top 4 Alternatives to Maestro for YAML flows Testing

 Mobile UI testing has evolved significantly over the last decade.
 Early teams started with platform-native frameworks such as Espresso for Android and XCUITest for iOS to gain fast, reliable access to app internals.
 Cross-platform frameworks like Appium then unified automation through a WebDriver-style API, making it easier to write a single test suite for both Android and iOS while integrating with modern CI/CD pipelines.
 As mobile stacks matured and release cycles accelerated, many teams looked for simpler authoring experiences and easier scaling—this is where no-code and low-code tools entered the picture.